evannetwork/api-blockchain-core/docs/contracts/rights-and-roles.rst

   rightsAndRoles.addAccountToRole(contract, accountId, targetAccountId, role);

-Adds the traget identity or account to a specific role.
+Adds the target identity or account to a specific role.

 The main principle is that an identity or account can be assigned to roles and those roles can be granted capabilities. :ref:`Function Permissions <rights-and-roles_setFunctionPermission>` are basically the capability to call specific functions if the calling identity or account belongs to a certain role.
 To add an identity or account to the role 'member'.